adamb314/ServoProject/README.md

 This folder contains the Arduino project for the Adafruit ItsyBitsy M0 Express boards.

 Easiest way to program and configure the servos is through the configurationWizard.py script.
 Just run `python3 ./ArduinoSketch/configurationWizard.py` to get started.
-The script will ask if it should installing any missing dependencies.
+The script will ask if it should install any missing dependencies.

-Windows users most install MSYS2 due to the the PyGObject package, see https://pygobject.readthedocs.io/en/latest/getting_started.html.
+Windows users must install MSYS2 due to the the PyGObject package, see https://pygobject.readthedocs.io/en/latest/getting_started.html.

 #### Manually compiling the Arduino sketch

 When compiling, the active configuration is selected by modifying the `#include "*.h"` line in the `config/config.h` file to include the desired config file.
-The `configSelector.py` script can be used to to simplify the config selecting process by giving a drop-down list with all configs in the config folder.
+The `configSelector.py` script can be used to simplify the config selecting process by giving a drop-down list with all configs in the config folder.

 The folder also holds a Makefile which can be used to compile and transfer the project.
-One benefit of using the Makefile is that the configSelector script always is executed prior to compiling.
+One benefit of using the Makefile is that the configSelector script is always executed prior to compiling.
 To be able to use the Makefile you must first install arduino-cli.

 ```
 Arduino sketch dependencies: